 ‘Your blood and my blood is naught but the sap that feeds the tree of heaven.’"

-Do you have the stomach to say such words?
+Do you have the stomach to speak such words?

 This could be a good start, seemingly small, but with possibly unexpected consequences.

-We should institute a ceremonial form of public recognition, to regain the old-time respect for the prey, for all the living, instead of insisting so carefully to disguise meat into formless neutral product.
+We should institute a ceremonial form of public recognition, to regain the old-time respect for what we eat, for the prey, for all the living, instead of insisting so carefully to disguise meat into formless neutral product.

-As a person, I would do what I can; eat less meat, which is good for my health, anyway; punish the callous animal abuser when I find out and can; treat my pets as eternally immature members of my family and smile to the animals I meet (if I feel safe); refrain from killing without good reason; feed and protect if I can; reject hunting for pleasure; request the State to do its’ duty - massively neglected - of punishing severely - if not killing, at least cruelty and the poisoning of our mass-produced food (and us with it) for profit margins.
+As a person, I would do what I can; eat much less meat, which is good for my health, anyway; shame and punish the callous animal abuser when I find out and can; treat my pets as eternally immature members of my family and smile to the animals I meet (if I feel safe); refrain from killing without good reason; feed and protect if I can; reject hunting for pleasure; request the State to do its’ duty - massively neglected - of punishing severely - if not killing, at least cruelty and the poisoning of our mass-produced food (and us with it) for profit margins good for the economy.